 - Phase 1 – Small scale studies aimed at finding the highest possible dose that can be given to a patient without causing harm.
 It’s worth noting that over 90% of drug candidates fail at this stage of development.

-- Phase 2 – The study is expanded, typically to over a hundred patients, to determine whether the drug candidate is actually working effectively while simultaneously finding the optimum dosage.
+- Phase 2 – The clinical trial study is expanded, typically to over a hundred patients, to determine whether the drug candidate is actually working effectively while simultaneously finding the optimum dosage.

 - Phase 3 – Assuming solid evidence of efficacy has emerged from Phase 2 along with no severe health side effects, the final phase of drug development can begin.
 The study size is once again expanded and can venture into the thousands.
 The goal is to prove that the treatment is both safe and more effective than existing solutions on the market.
 This is easier said than done and can take years before this part of the drug development pipeline is completed.

 - Commercial – If a drug successfully makes it past the Clinical stage of development and regulators give the green light, a biotech stock moves into the Commercial stage.
 These companies have reached the finish line and have a product on the market that is generating income.
 This naturally reduces the business’s risk profile as it tends to be far less reliant on external financing for future developments.

 - Phase 4 – An often forgotten part of the drug development process is Phase 4 trials.
 These are carried out after the drug has reached the market.
 The objective is to continue to monitor patients throughout the rest of their lives to see if the drug causes any long-term consequences that aren’t detected during the initial development process.

 The Risks and Challenges Faced by Biotech Shares

 I’ve already touched on some of the risks biotech stocks have to contend with.
 But given the high-risk nature of this sector, I feel it’s important to reiterate in more detail.